fbpx

 VA Survivors Pension for Mesothelioma

-VA Survivors Pension is a monthly payment available to the surviving spouse and unmarried dependent children of wartime Veterans who meet certain income and net worth limits.
+VA Survivors Pension is a monthly financial assistance benefit available to the surviving spouse and unmarried dependent children of wartime veterans who meet certain income and net worth limits.

 To be eligible for VA Survivors Pension, you must meet the following criteria: